 The mortar applied to a beam, column, or other surface is reinforced with reinforcing bars or welded wire fabric, and this reinforcement is fastened to the member in its proper position before the mortar is applied.
 The steel reinforcement must be bent to the proper shape before being placed, and it should fit the member as closely as possible.
-It should not contact the member, however, but should fur out from it to leave space for mortar between the member and the reinforcement.
-If a thick covering of mortar is needed to build up part of a structure, more than one layer of reinforcement may be used.
+It should not contact the member, however, but should fur out from it to leave space for mortar between the member and the reinforcement may be used.
 Too many layers, however, may interfere with placing the mortar and may cause planes of weakness.
 Where adjacent sheets of welded wire fabric join to form continuous reinforcement, they must overlap by at least twice the length of an opening in the fabric.